azeus/explore_libraries/README.md

 Description: Handle and process emoji in text data.
 Documentation: Emoji Test Documentation

+Networking Libraries

+Libraries for network communication, including Ethernet-based interactions.
+	•	socket_test.py
+Description: A demonstration of Python’s built-in socket module for TCP and UDP communication.
+Includes examples for creating a server and client within the same script.
+Documentation: Python socket Module Documentation

 Utilities and Tools

-General-purpose libraries for enhancing productivity and development experience.
+General-purpose libraries for enhancing productivity and the development experience.
-	•	Add utility libraries as you explore them.
+	•	Add utility libraries as you explore them!

 Notes

 	•	This list will grow as I explore more libraries.
 Stay tuned!
 	•	Feedback and suggestions for libraries to explore are always welcome.
+	•	Libraries included in this repository are thoroughly tested to provide examples and insights.